elastic/eui/wiki/contributing-to-eui/testing/testing-in-kibana.md

 ### Deploying local EUI in Kibana

-If you want to deploy a local EUI package in Kibana you can do the following:
+Elastic engineers have the option to deploy a local EUI package in Kibana.
+To do so, do the following:

 #### Generate and link a local EUI package